GNOME/gimp-macos-build/README.md

 of the [gtk-osx](https://gitlab.gnome.org/GNOME/gtk-osx) project.
 Fork adds modules related to GIMP and some gimp-specific patches to GTK.
 Currently build is done using CircleCI.

+Because CircleCI is not supporting gitlab [yet] there is a [GitHub mirror](https://github.com/GNOME/gimp-macos-build) of this repository.

 ### Steps in the [CircleCI config.yml](https://github.com/GNOME/gimp-macos-build/blob/master/.circleci/config.yml) are:

 - Install gfortran and rust as they are required for the GIMP dependencies.